WeChat: Platforms

-WeChat's mobile phone app is available only to Android and iOS.
+WeChat's mobile phone app is available only to Android, HarmonyOS and iOS.
 BlackBerry, Windows Phone, and Symbian phones were supported before.
 However, as of 22 September 2017, WeChat was no longer working on Windows Phones.
 The company ceased the development of the app for Windows Phones before the end of 2017.
 Although Web-based OS X and Windows clients exist, this requires the user to have the app installed on a supported mobile phone for authentication, and neither message roaming nor 'Moments' are provided.
 Thus, without the app on a supported phone, it is not possible to use the web-based WeChat clients on the computer.

 The company also provides WeChat for Web, a web-based client with messaging and file transfer capabilities.
 Other functions cannot be used on it, such as the detection of nearby people, or interacting with Moments or Official Accounts.
 To use the Web-based client, it is necessary to first scan a QR code using the phone app.
 This means it is not possible to access the WeChat network if a user does not possess a suitable smartphone with the app installed.

 WeChat could be accessed on Windows using BlueStacks until December 2014.
 After that, WeChat blocked Android emulators and accounts that have signed in from emulators may be frozen.

 There have been some reported issues with the Web client.
 Specifically when using English, some users have experienced autocorrect, autocomplete, auto-capitalization, and auto-delete behavior as they type messages and even after the message was sent.
 For example, "gonna" was autocorrected to "go", the E's were auto-deleted in "need", "wechat" was auto-capitalized to "Wechat" but not "WeChat", and after the message was sent, "don't" got auto-corrected to "do not".
 However, the auto-corrected word(s) after the message was sent appeared on the phone app as the user had originally typed it ("don't" was seen on the phone app whereas "do not" was seen on the Web client).
 Users could translate a foreign language during a conversation and the words were posted on Moments.

-WeChat opens up video calls for multiple people not only for a one-person call.